eleda77/eleda77.github.io/docs/vocab_list.md

 **affray** - an instance of fighting in a public place that disturbs the peace

+**alembic** - a distilling apparatus, now obsolete, consisting of a gourd-shaped container and a cap with a long beak for conveying the products to a receiver

 **antemeridian** - occurring before noon (in the forenoon)

+**argosy** - a large merchant ship, originally one from Ragusa (now Dubrovnik) or Venice; an opulent supply

 **artic** - short for articulated vehicle/lorry (large vehicle that has two sections connected by a bar)